sathiyavrs/HitTheGreenSquare/README.md

 [Festember '15 Website](http://games.festember.com/hit-the-green-square)

 #### Using the Cocos Console
-* Clone the repository onto your desktop `git clone https://github.com/sathiyavrs/HitTheGreenSquare`.
+* Clone the repo `git clone https://github.com/sathiyavrs/HitTheGreenSquare`.
 * cd to the directory.
 * Run the command `cocos run -p web`.

 #### Using Python's Simple HTTP Request Handler
-* Clone the repository onto your desktop `git clone https://github.com/sathiyavrs/HitTheGreenSquare`.
+* Clone the repo `git clone https://github.com/sathiyavrs/HitTheGreenSquare`.
 * cd to the directory.
 * Run the command `python -m SimpleHTTPServer`.
 * Open the localhost at the port serving HTTP in your browser, usually by typing `localhost:8000` in the address bar.